-In the placebo-controlled period of the Phase III studies, the most frequently reported adverse drug reactions (ADRs) with Bimzelx (bimekizumab injection) were upper respiratory tract infections (14.5% and 14.6%, most frequently nasopharyngitis) and oral candidiasis (7.3% and 2.3%), in plaque psoriasis and psoriatic arthritis, respectively.
-The proportion of patients who discontinued treatment due to adverse events was 1.6% with Bimzelx versus 3.6% with placebo in plaque psoriasis studies, and 1.4% with Bimzelx versus 0.5% with placebo in psoriatic arthritis studies.
-Serious adverse events were reported for 1.6% of patients with Bimzelx versus 2.4% with placebo in plaque psoriasis studies, and 1.7% of patients with Bimzelx versus 0.7% with placebo in psoriatic arthritis studies.
+In the placebo-controlled period of the Phase III studies in plaque psoriasis, psoriatic arthritis, and axial spondyloarthritis, the most frequently reported adverse drug reactions (ADRs) with Bimzelx were upper respiratory tract infections (most frequently nasopharyngitis) and oral candidiasis.
+The proportion of patients who discontinued treatment due to adverse events was 1.6% with Bimzelx versus 1.7% with placebo.
+Serious adverse events were reported for 1.6% of patients with Bimzelx versus 1.1% with placebo.